AeanSR/AeanSR.github.io/_posts/2019-09-06-dynamic-type-switch-in-cpp.md

 The lambda is capturing `args` (after expansion), then dereferencing it from a function-pointer (`Ret(*args)(std::shared_ptr<Args>)`) to a function (`Ret args(std::shared_ptr<Args>)`), then invoke it with an argument `std::dynamic_pointer_cast<Args>(fwd)` which will do the pointer promotion for us thus we don't bother writing the second `dynamic_pointer_cast` for each case label.

+Since we only need to build the map once for the whole program lifecycle (the types in `Args` are compile-time known), we marks the storage property of `_case_map` as `static`.

     return _case_map[std::type_index(typeid(*obj))](obj);